 Confused about the different yarn thicknesses?
 Don't worry, most of us are due to the differences in terminology in the UK, US and other countries.
 Don't fret about it just at the moment.
 You won't need to sort that out until you have a pattern you want to follow to make a crochet item and there are plenty of yarn conversion tables on the web.

 On this page you will learn how to make a slip knot, how to hold your yarn and hook and how to make a basic chain.
-There is also a few ideas at the bottom of the page for some projects that use only chain stitch, so you can get started at actually making something straight away.
+There are also a few ideas at the bottom of the page for some projects that use only chain stitch, so you can get started at actually making something straight away.

 So let's get going!

 With your ball of yarn to your left hand side, take hold of the yarn in your right hand a quite a few inches from the end and in your left hand a few inches nearer the ball.
 Cross the yarn right over left to make a loop.

 Next make another loop on the right (nearer the end of the yarn) and insert it under and then through the first loop.

 Tighten the first loop by pulling on the yarn in your left hand.